newAM/stm32wl-unlock/README.md

 This is useful for the seeed studio STM32WL modules that have flash protection bits set.

-⚠️ This will dystroy the flash contents on your chip, in the case of seeed modules this process is not reversible. ⚠️
+⚠️ This will destroy the flash contents on your chip, in the case of seeed modules this process is not reversible. ⚠️

 ## Installation